azc5OQ/lemon-chat/README.md

 <b>A</b> client.html can be set to automatically connect on start and then handed over to user who is lazy to enter details
 <br/>

 <b>Q</b>  This also contains audio?
 <br>
 <b>A</b>  Yes.
 You can press Q to talk, it will send microphone output over webrtc datachannel. (same like websockets, datachannels here are not peer to peer and client only connects to server and not other clients)

 <b>Q</b> How secure is the chat?
 <br>
-<b>A</b> content of messages and voice is encrypted and can not be read by server, metadata (usernames, channel names) are known to server
+<b>A</b> content of messages and voice is encrypted and can not be read by server, metadata (usernames, channel names) are known to server.
+But it is always possible to spoof content

 <b>Q</b> How does the chat work?
 <br>